broadwayinc/skapi-js/README.md

 # Skapi

-Serverless backend API Library for HTML Frontend.
+Serverless backend API for HTML Frontend.
-Build fullstack web applications directly from your HTML without backend engineering.
+Build full-stack web applications directly from your HTML frontend.

 ### Compatible with both vanilla HTML and SPA projects

 No fancy framework or complex deployment required.
-Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any frontend frameworks.
+Just focused on the basics, Skapi is a single JavaScript library fully compatible with vanilla HTML, as well as any JS frameworks.

 ### All-in-One Package